Perth Scorchers: 2023–2024: BBL13 season

 For the second year in a row, Perth Scorchers lost a key opening batter – Bancroft signed with the Sydney Thunder – and declined to use a platinum pick in the international draft.
 They did, however, bring in several English batters.
 With the 16th pick, they selected Zak Crawley, followed by bringing back Evans with the 17th pick.
 Scorchers also retained Eskinazi and brought back Sam Whiteman, who had spent the previous two campaigns with Sydney Thunder.
 Marsh would miss his second consecutive Big Bash, this time due to test duties.

 Following an opening no-result against Renegades in Geelong, Scorchers started strong with victories in their first four completed matches.
 In the second of those, facing Hobart Hurricanes, Turner came up limping after bowling his first delivery and exited the match.
 It was thereafter announced that Turner had aggravated a meniscus injury in his right knee, requiring surgery that would take him out of the tournament.
 Aaron Hardie would assume the captaincy in his stead.
 Scorchers experienced an uneven second half of the competition, losing three of their last five matches as they struggled to find an effective opening partnership.
 Jhye Richardson would also be lost to injury in this period.

-With the tournament reduced from 14 to 10 matches for each team and a four-team final, Scorchers finished third on the table to set up a showdown against Adelaide Strikers in the Eliminator.
+With the tournament reduced from 14 to 10 matches for each team and a four-team final, Scorchers finished third on the table to set up a showdown against Adelaide Strikers in the Eliminator, in which they were bowled out for just 105 runs.

+2024–2025: BBL14 season

+Perth began the season with a win over the Melbourne Stars, chasing 146 with contributions from Cooper Connolly and Ashton Turner in the first match of the campaign.
+Throughout the league phase, the Scorchers’ form was inconsistent, finishing with 4 wins and 6 losses, placing them fifth on the ladder and outside the finals positions in the condensed 10-match season format.
+Key performances included several strong batting displays and notable contributions from emerging players.
+Cooper Connolly was among the competition’s highest run-scorers early in the season.
+However, deficit performances against teams like the Sydney Thunder and others saw Perth fail to secure enough victories to qualify for the finals.
+Many of these losses were close, struggling to finish games off.
+This was shown as they had the highest net run rate in the competition, although missing out on finals.
+On a bright note, young gun Cooper Connolly won the Player of the Tournament.